 3 – Lucas Glover – Golf

 Glover is one of numerous PGA Tour professionals who admit to using CBD.
 Indeed, he helped endorse the products of a major CBD firm, Medterra.
 In 2019, Glover spoke to Golf Digest and said that he was having his best season in a decade was no coincidence.
 He says CBD helps improve his sleep, reduces anxiety, and it even alleviated his knee pain.

 Mazany is a professional mixed martial arts fighter that fought extensively in the UFC.
 The Anchorage-born competitor believes that CBD can benefit everyone in one way or another.
 Reports suggest that she uses it to reduce anxiety and boost the quality of her sleep.
 It makes sense that a fighter would want to do everything possible to aid recovery after training and competing.

 5 – Derrick Morgan – NFL

 Morgan is another former NFL standout who played for the Tennessee Titans as a linebacker.
-Like Davis, he retired from the league prematurely, after playing for nine seasons.
-After reading about chronic traumatic encephalopathy (CTE), a condition common in NFL players, Morgan did some research.
-He found evidence that CBD could help, and is now an activist hoping to get the NFL to change its existing policy.
+Like Davis, he retired from the league prematurely after playing for nine seasons.
+Morgan did some research after reading about chronic traumatic encephalopathy (CTE), a condition common in NFL players.
+He found evidence that CBD could help and was among the most vocal activists during the movement to get the NFL to change its policy.

 Ultimately, we still need to see further research into CBD for athletes.
-However, early evidence suggests it could prove a useful alternative for opioid painkillers and perhaps even OTC drugs.
+However, early evidence suggests it could prove a useful alternative for opioid painkillers and even OTC drugs.
 CBD athletes believe the compound helps promote better recovery, reduces anxiety, and lowers inflammation.
-While WADA now allows it, those who play in several North American organizations, such as the NBA and NFL, may need to wait a little longer.
+While WADA and many sports leagues now allow it, organizations such as the NCAA continue their anti-CBD stance.